Women of the Pandemic

 Through intimate portraits of Canadian women in diverse situations and fields, Women of the Pandemic is a gripping narrative record of the early months of COVID-19, a clear-eyed look at women's struggles, which highlights their creativity, perseverance, and resilience as they charted a new path forward during impossible times.
 (From McClelland & Stewart)

-Lauren McKeon is an editor at the Walrus and is also the author of the books F Bomb: Dispatches on the War on Feminism and No More Nice Girls.
+Lauren McKeon is also the author of the books F Bomb: Dispatches on the War on Feminism and No More Nice Girls.
 Her writing has appeared on CBC, Toronto Life, Hazlitt and Chatelaine.

 - 53 works of Canadian nonfiction coming out in spring 2021

 - The CBC Books spring 2021 reading list

 - How understanding women's pandemic experiences can help build a better post-COVID world